maxtoroq/maxtoroq.github.io/XCST/docs/intro-for-xslt-dev.md

 absent | absent | present | Value is obtained by evaluating the sequence constructor.
 The type is inferred from the content (`string` for text nodes). absent | present | present | Value is obtained by evaluating the sequence constructor, adjusted to the type required by the `as` attribute.

+There are two notable differences with XSLT: no implicit document nodes and no implicit zero-length strings.

 Type definitions
 ----------------
 Instead of XSD schemas, you can define C# types using the `c:type` declaration. `c:type` is for data only, not behavior.
 There are several attributes available that map to presentation and validation attributes in .NET.
 Also, if you omit the `as` attribute in `c:member` you can define child members for a russian doll style of type definition.